Filmfare Award for Best Female Playback Singer: Superlatives

 In 1971, Lata Mangeshkar made the unusual gesture of not having her name be considered for the Filmfare Best Female Playback Award, in order to promote fresh talent.
-After receiving her seventh award in 1979, Asha Bhosle emulated her elder sister and requested that her name not be considered for the nominations thereafter.

-There have been ties for two consecutive years between 2010 and 2011.
+After receiving seventh award in 1979, Asha Bhosle emulated her elder sister and requested that her name not be considered for the nominations thereafter.
+There were ties for two consecutive years between 2010 and 2011.